mobicité case study

 Design objectives

-Communicate probability honestly using plain-language indicators and heat map styling rather than false precision.
+• Communicate probability clearly using plain language and heat map styling, avoiding false precision

-Keep the map page as a single coherent tool that serves both pre-trip planning and in-trip navigation.
+• Maintain the map page as a unified tool for both planning and in-trip navigation

 year